Aaishpra/angularChat/README.md

 ## About

-This is the frontend part of the Application maple created with angular and django.
+This is the frontend part of the chat application maple created with angular and django.

 ![image](https://user-images.githubusercontent.com/66299533/102005568-bc850400-3d3f-11eb-8d03-31c5ac89f5f9.png)